N00rAhmed/Referance-Generater/README.md

 # Python Reference Genrator

 ### Introduction
 This python automation program creates a haravard referance for the user by having the user input the header, year of publish and URL of the web page.
-Once this information has been given a haravard reference will be generated for the user.
-The purpose of this project is to make life easier for students because creating references cann be a tedious task.
+All references are stored in one location within a text file for easy retrievel.
+The purpose of this project is to make life easier for students because creating references can be a tedious task.

 ### Prerequisites